Using Guerrilla Marketing to attract clientele | Photofocus

-This past weekend I attended a Mastermind marketing class on selling my work as a fine art Lens Based Artist.
+I previously attended a Mastermind marketing class on selling my work as a fine art Lens Based Artist.
 People often ask why I attend marketing classes as I am well known as a solid marketing person.
 I don’t know everything by a long stretch.

 We need to stay on top of new photography ideas and constantly be on the lookout for new skills.
 The same holds true for marketing.
 We need to keep eyes and ears open for new ideas from other industries.
 In this case I feel specialized marketing in the art world would be a great help to me.